Chang Ucchin: Suanbo Period (1980–1985)

 In 1980, Chang Ucchin set up his studio at Suanbo, Chungcheong-do Province from his Seoul family home at Myeongryundong.
 During this period, he produced a large volume of works, hinting to the stabilisation of his artistic style as he reached his late 60s and 70s.
 The theme of his paintings also reflected his age and paintings like Sigoljip (시골집, House in the Countryside, 1980) was elaborative of his loneliness as he awaited for his children's return.

 From the 1980s, Chang Ucchin's works began to show stronger Eastern influence in both his painting style and materials used.
 For instance, he used elements of traditional literati ink paintings and minhwa (민화, 民畵, folk painting), and even used ink brushes instead of oil brushes to amplify the translucent appearance of ink on canvas.

 Chang Ucchin also travelled to the United States in 1982 where he held an exhibition of a few of his oil paintings, silk screens, etchings, and ink paintings, and again to Europe in 1983 and held a prints exhibition in Paris.

 Sin-gal Period (1986–1987)

 In his final years, Chang Ucchin worked at Sin-gal, Yong-in.
 In these last years, Chang Ucchin's works expressed stronger influence of traditional minhwa painting styles and employed stronger and vivid colours.
 His childlike painting style became more fluid in its form and composition.

 Legacy

 Chang Ucchin is considered to be one of the greatest pioneers of Korean modern art.
-His works are thought to be the most genuine expressions of his life and views on nature and its interaction and harmony with people.
+His works are thought to be the most genuine expressions of his life, alongside his views on nature and its interaction and harmony with people.
 His unique painting styles and naive expressions have made him one of the most highly commemorated Korean artists of the twentieth century.

 In April 2014, The Chang Ucchin Foundation unveiled the Chang Ucchin Museum of Art, built in collaboration with the city of Yangju.
 The museum houses 362 pieces of Chang's artworks.